 The compilation of discrete outcrop observations allowed a reliable update to existing geologic maps, resulting in a refined pegmatite map including metamorphic domains.
 A total of forty-two pegmatite bodies, on the properties Bloc 1 to 7, were added to the current government geological map, highlighting previously unknown potential for economic lithium-tantalum mineralization.
 An up-to-date structural interpretation was created based on a high-resolution aeromagnetic survey commissioned by Critical Elements.
 This survey revealed structurally complex patterns, including large-scale folds and major ENE-trending ductile fault zones.
 GoldSpot generated lithium-tantalum, copper-nickel and gold focused targets.
-A total of nineteen lithium-tantalum exploration targets were identified, reducing the area of investigation to approximately 16% of the total claim holding.
+A total of nineteen lithium-tantalum exploration targets were identified, reducing the area of investigation to approximately 16% of the total EER holding.

-No exploration and evaluation expenses were recorded during the three-month period ended November 30, 2024.
+Evaluation and exploration expenses of \$62,755 were incurred during the nine-month period ended May 31, 2025.